-During 2023, there were seven meetings of our Board, four meetings of our Audit Committee, six meetings of our Compensation Committee, five meetings of our Nominating and Governance Committee and four meetings of our TESS Committee.
-Each of our directors attended more than 75% of the aggregate of all meetings of our Board and of any committees on which he or she served during 2023.
-Pursuant to our Corporate Governance Guidelines, in addition to regularly scheduled Board meetings, during 2023, our independent directors held five regularly scheduled executive sessions without the presence of Company management.
-Our Chairperson of the Board presides at such executive
+During 2024, there were four meetings of our Board, four meetings of our Audit Committee, five meetings of our Compensation Committee, four meetings of our Nominating and Governance Committee and four meetings of our TESS Committee.
+Each of our directors attended more than 75% of the aggregate of all meetings of our Board and of any committees on which he or she served during 2024.
+Pursuant to our Corporate Governance Guidelines, in addition to regularly scheduled Board meetings, during 2024, our independent directors held four regularly scheduled executive sessions without the presence of Company management.
+Our Chairperson of the Board presides at such executive sessions.

 We do not have a formal policy regarding Board member attendance at the annual general meeting of shareholders.
-All of our then-current directors and director nominees, other than Mr. Aron who served on our Board until October 2023, attended the annual general meeting of shareholders in 2023 in person or telephonically.
+All of our then-current directors and director nominees attended the annual general meeting of shareholders in 2024 in person or telephonically.